 If you would like to donate any amount to NOVA RPCV to support our various projects and the expenses of the organization, please CONTACT US via NOVARPCV@gmail.com including DONATION in the subject line and we will let you know where to send a check.
 You may also donate at one of our quarterly meetings or other organizational activities.

 A PC Partnership Program project in the Philippines received a $250 grant.
-The recipient is an environmental endeavor in the Philippines entitled, “Building Community Resilience to Climate Change Through a Small Island Ridge-to-Reef Program.”
+The recipient was an environmental endeavor in the Philippines entitled, “Building Community Resilience to Climate Change Through a Small Island Ridge-to-Reef Program.”

 At various times during 2014 we directly supported projects coordinated by a PCV from Northern Virginia serving in South Africa.
 The first project was to collect books for creating a library at the school where she was serving in Limpopo.
 In addition to books we sent pens, pencils, notebooks and other supplies to the children at the school.
 The second project was to collect donations to fund a girls' sex education program.